China's Xi clinches third term, packs leadership with loyalists

 China Communist Party Congress: What you need to know

-(Reporting by Yew Lun Tian, Eduardo Baptista and Martin Quin Pollard Writing by Tony Munroe Editing by Lincoln Feast)
+(Reporting by Yew Lun Tian, Eduardo Baptista and Martin Quin Pollard; Writing by Tony Munroe; Editing by Lincoln Feast and William Mallard)

 ((Eduardo.MonteiroBaptista@thomsonreuters.com;))